RPS sold to NASDAQ-listed Stratasys

 “We believe RPS’ Neo products are superior relative to other solutions currently available in the market” – Stratasys CEO Yoav Zeif

 Commenting on the deal, Stratasys CEO Yoav Zeif said: “As businesses accelerate their adoption of additive manufacturing, our goal is providing our global customers with the world’s best and most complete polymer 3D printing portfolio.
 We believe the Neo products are superior relative to other solutions currently available in the market due to an open choice in resins, low service requirements, and reliable and accurate builds with simple day-to-day operation.
 With access to our strong global channels and our innovative GrabCAD software, we will bring RPS’ innovative products to many more manufacturing organisations.”

 RPS Director David Storey added: “We developed the Neo line to raise the industry standard for the next generation of large-frame industrial stereolithography 3D printers.
 I’m looking forward to continuing to develop this best-in-class technology with the Stratasys team as we bring our products to a broadened global audience.”

-BCMS Assistant Director John Pritchard, who led the transaction on behalf of RPS, said: “As a business, RPS are in many ways our perfect client: an innovative UK company operating a dynamic, growing global sector.
-It has been a real pleasure working in partnership with David and Steve to secure this landmark transaction with a high-profile, forward-thinking international acquirer.
+BCMS Director Andy Denny said: “As a business, RPS are in many ways our perfect client: an innovative UK company operating a dynamic, growing global sector.
+It has been a real pleasure working in partnership to secure this landmark transaction with a high-profile, forward-thinking international acquirer.